Healthy living

 The biggest strength of smartwatches is their ability to link together notifications from your smartphone – such as texts, calls, emails, directions, calendar appointments and social media messages – with comfort and style.

+The best let you easily view and respond to notifications, dictate text or email responses, or send 'smart' replies, and most should at the very least handle the basics of fitness and activity tracking.
 A smartwatch will also allow you to see more details of your exercise or smart notifications at a glance without taking your phone out, by virtue of having a bigger screen than a fitness tracker.

 Some, as we've mentioned, are packed with sensors and technology for specific activities such as running, swimming or exploring the great outdoors.
 These might include:

 Some are built to be especially durable, with a strong strap and scratch-resistant screen.
+But not all smartwatches are made equal, so check our smartwatch reviews to see which models impressed in our lab tests.

 The line between fitness trackers and smartwatches (and those geared at fashion, and those geared at sports) is getting increasingly blurred.